SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 2. **Transform Type:** Select `Rigid`
    - Only rotation and translation, no scaling or deformation
-   - Preserves the original shape of each specimen
+   - Preserves the original shape and size of each specimen

 3. **Input directory:** Click the folder icon
    - Navigate to `ANTsamples/volumes/`